Oze: Decentralized Graph-based Concurrency Control for Long-running Update Transactions (Extended Version): BoMB and Challenges

-BoMB uses seven tables shown below.
+BoMB uses the following seven tables.
 The underlined attribute is the primary key.
 Note that \texttt{INT16}, \texttt{INT32}, and \texttt{INT64} are integers of 16, 32, and 64 bits, respectively.
-Adjustable parameters for the BoMB are shown in Table~\ref{tab:params}.
-The default values are set on the basis of the actual values of the referenced bread manufacturer; these would change depending on the industry.
+Adjustable parameters, including cardinalities for the BoMB, are shown in Table~\ref{tab:params}.